lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-11-02-crypto-protocols-NS.md

 The basic model includes several other primitives, which can be briefly described as follows:
 - `bad`: the set of compromised agents (their keys are known to the Spy)
 - `used`: the set of all message components ever sent, whether visible or not
-- `knows`: the set of message components visible to a given agent (generally the Spy)
+- `spies`: the set of message components visible to the Spy
 - `pubEK`: the public encryption key of a given agent